CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 As you can see, we define where our scripts are, what the compute target should be, and the dependencies (`keras` in this case).
 Lastly, we also give in the script parameters, for trying out different hyperparameters (not covered here).

+**Note**: There is also a separate `TensorFlow` Estimator for just TensorFlow, see [here](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-train-tensorflow).
+Since we want to keep it generic in this challenge, we'll rely on the standard `Estimator`.

 Lastly, we can kick off the job:

 ```python